General Motors Recalls 1.6 Million Vehicles

 G.M.
 Auto Recall and Car Malfunction Attorney

-Timothy Abeel & Associates P.C. has vast experience in the areas of law related to auto recall and malfunctioning cars, representing consumers in New Jersey and Pennsylvania, and fighting to get victims of auto recalls all the damages to which they are entitled.
-We'll work tirelessly to secure your settlement as fast as possible.
-Give us a call at 1-888-830-1474 for a free consultation.
+Timothy Abeel & Associates P.C. has vast experience in the areas of law related to auto recall and malfunctioning cars, and fighting to get victims of auto recalls all the damages to which they are entitled.
+We’ll work tirelessly to secure your settlement as fast as possible.
+Give us a call at 1-888-611-5481 for a free consultation.